Mexican Kickapoo: Government

 The Mexican Kickapoo traditionally have a president of the ejido (common lands), who is supported by a council of elders for making business decisions, but, a larger assembly made up of the heads of families decides all important, tribal political matters.
 This assembly chooses the community leadership.
 They have no representation in local, state, or federal Mexican politics.

 Social organization

 The Kickapoo kinship system is based on patrilineal clans, by which inheritance and property are passed through the paternal line.
 Children are considered born into the father's clan.
 Fourteen of the original 17 clans are remaining: Man, Berry, Thunder, Buffalo #1, Tree, Black Bear, Eagle, Brown Bear, Buffalo #2, Fire, Water, Raccoon, and Fox.
 Marriage possibilities are based on affection; however, the clan system regulates the possibilities of each individual.

 The Kickapoo are matrilocal, meaning that young couples live in housing compounds and living arrangements near the woman's mother and grandmother.
 Women not only maintain, but also build the dwelling shelters.
 Women gather the materials to build their housing and are responsible for all housework.

+Mexican Kickapoo often work as migrants in Texas and move throughout the Midwest and the Western United States, returning in winter to Mexico.